 Breville Mini Smart Oven

 If you're short on space but big on baking aspirations, the Breville Mini Smart Oven was designed just for you.
-This space-saving model has nearly all of the performance and temperature accuracy capabilities of its big sibling but in a more economical and space-saving package.
+This space-saving model has nearly all of the performance and temperature accuracy capabilities of its big sibling but in a package that's more economical and space-saving.
 The small size also lets it heat up incredibly fast, offering the quickest route we've found from emergency cookie craving to fresh-baked goodness.
-It is also the smallest oven in this review that can still handle more finicky meals and baked goods, thanks to its stellar temperature accuracy.
+Thanks to its stellar temperature accuracy, it is also the smallest oven in this review that can still handle the more finicky meals and baked goods.

 The only complaint we can levy against the Mini Smart Oven is its relative lack of capacity, but that's a tradeoff you have to make if you're looking to save space.
-It could also be argued that the price tag is a bit steep, but we feel that dollar for dollar, this oven offers more cooking performance than almost any model on the market.
+Some might argue that the price tag is a bit steep, but we feel that dollar for dollar, this oven offers more cooking performance than almost any model on the market.
 It is the perfect oven for cooking aficionados that live in small apartments or dorm dwellers that don't want to give up their baking habits.

 Read review: Breville Mini Smart Oven

-While the Panasonic FlashXpress is technically a toaster oven, it has quite a bit of microwave in its DNA thanks to unique infrared heating elements that can heat up almost instantaneously.
+While the Panasonic FlashXpress is technically a toaster oven, it has quite a bit of microwave in its DNA thanks to unique infrared heating elements that can almost instantaneously heat up.
 Those elements both eliminate the need for preheating and can produce such an intense heat that most standard cooking times get cut in half.
 This model can provide that close-to-perfect crisp on bagels and toast and can rapidly heat leftovers without the sogginess associated with the microwave.
 If you've ever wished that your microwave could also make toast, this is the oven for you.